Below are 13 elementary reasons we should be asking more questions about the quality of our drinking water and where it comes from:

 4. Only one in nine people have access to pure water.

-5. Almost 75 percent of the United States will face water shortages in 2013.
+5. Almost 75 percent of the United States will face water shortages in the next 10 years.

 Water shortages aren’t reserved for the developing world.
-Since 2008, nearly every region of U.S. has experienced a water shortage.
-At least 36 states are anticipating local, regional, or statewide water shortages in 2013, even under non-drought conditions.
+Since 2008, nearly every region of the U.S. has experienced a water shortage.
+At least 40 states are anticipating local, regional, or statewide water shortages in the next 10 years, even under non-drought conditions.